qupath/qupath-docs/docs/intro/formats.md

 NDPI is generally quite well supported by both Bio-Formats and OpenSlide.
 Note that z-stacks are only supported by Bio-Formats; with OpenSlide, only one plane will be opened.

+If you're using the [Apple silicon build](qupath-versions-for-mac), Bio-Formats can't read most .ndpi (or .ndpis) files.
+Fortunately, OpenSlide can handle .ndpi so this usually isn't a problem.

 #### TIFF